NarendranS13/pandas_e2e_retail_data/README.md

 #### Gold Layer - Business Aggregates

 In the Gold Layer, the cleaned Silver data is enriched and aggregated to produce business-ready metrics such as:
-    1. Monthly revenue
+    1. Year-Month revenue
-    2. Category-wise sales
+    2. Year wise category sales
-    3. Location-wise sales
+    3. Discont and Non Discount sales

 ### Tech Stack
     * Python